Background pattern

 Breastfeeding

-In rare cases, gemfibrozilo may cause dizziness and affect your vision.
-If this happens, do not drive or operate machinery until you feel better.
+In rare cases, gemfibrozil may cause dizziness and affect your vision.
+If this happens, do not drive or operate machinery until you feel well.

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 Consult your doctor or pharmacist if you have any doubts.

-Your doctor will closely and regularly monitor your blood lipid levels before and during treatment with gemfibrozil.
-If you are diabetic or have thyroid problems, your doctor will have to treat these conditions before starting treatment.
+Before and during treatment with gemfibrozil, your lipid levels in the blood will be closely and regularly monitored.
+If you are diabetic or have thyroid problems, your doctor will need to treat these conditions before you start treatment.
 Your doctor will also advise you on the diet to follow, exercise, quitting smoking, reducing alcohol consumption, and if necessary, weight loss.

 This medication should be taken 30 minutes before meals.